IanusInferus/termux-mono/README.md

     # copy .Net Class Libraries
     cp -rf ~/mono-6.10.0.104-bin-PC/usr/local/lib/mono ~/mono-6.10.0.104-bin/data/data/com.termux/files/usr/local/lib/

     # Some libraries may use libc.so.6, which doesn't exist on Android.
-We can create a symbol link to libc<span></span>.so.
+We can create a symbol link to libc.so.
     ln -s /system/lib64/libc.so ~/mono-6.10.0.104-bin/data/data/com.termux/files/usr/local/lib/libc.so.6

 ## Install MSBuild